The PIM principles underlie and characterize all PIM systems, regardless of their purposes, methods, or products (1) .

 - Coordination and collaboration: All actors implementing data and information activities must adhere to the principles noted above and promote the broadest collaboration and coordination of data and information internally between humanitarian actors and externally, with and among other stakeholders.
 To the extent possible, data and information activities must avoid the duplication of other data and information activities and instead build upon existing efforts and mechanisms.

 For guidance on how to operationalize the PIM Principles click here.

-- Developed by the stakeholders at the PIM Working Meeting held in Copenhagen on 26- 29 May 2015.
+Developed by the participants at the First PIM Working Meeting held in Copenhagen on 26- 29 May, 2015.
 The PIM principles take into consideration the ‘Principles of Humanitarian Information Management and Exchange’, endorsed by the Global Symposium +5 in Geneva (2007) and the International Committee of the Red Cross’s ‘Professional Standards for Protection Work, Managing Sensitive Protection Data’, Chapter 6 (2013).

 Based in part on the work of OCHA’s ‘Building Data Responsibility into Humanitarian Action, OCHA Policy and Studies Series, May 2016; p.
 4.